w3f/General-Grants-Program/grants/speculative/club_messaging.md

 * Distributed Peer Table (DPT) / Node Discovery: peer could be any substrate address, Maintain/manage a list of peers, also includes node discovery.
 * Offline messaging

-...

 ### Community engagement

-As part of the Program, we require that you produce an article/tutorial and publish it (for example on [Medium](https://medium.com/)).
-It should explain your work done as part of the grant.

-Normally, we ask you to submit the write-up upon the completion of your grant, although for larger projects it might make sense to publish multiple articles after the completion of different milestones.

 ## Future Plans
 Please include the team's long-term plans and intentions.